KamilMatejuk/University/WebGL/README.md

 ### Render Types
 Show differences between WebGL render types.
 The user can add points in canvas by clicking.
 Then user can see different renders of added points, based on type of render (`gl.POINTS`, `gl.LINE_STRIP`, `gl.LINE_LOOP`, `gl.LINES`, `gl.TRIANGLE_STRIP`, `gl.TRIANGLE_FAN`, `gl.TRIANGLES`).
 Additionally program used `uniform` variables, so user can change color at every time.

+### Textured_Cube
+Load textures into cube, as well as skybox.
+The user can change minfication / magnification filters, and change perspective of camera using arrows on keyboard.

 ### Turtle 1
 Implement procedure of *Turtle Graphics*, also known as [Logo programming language](https://en.wikipedia.org/wiki/Logo_(programming_language)).
 Using commands `forward`, `left` and `right`, draw some shapes in different colours.